arpitbbhayani/articles/blogs/fsm.md

             break
 ```

-Again the coroutine through which state is implemented looks so similar to the transition function of the state.
-This makes writing and building FSM so intuitive.
-The entire implementation of this FSM can be found at [arpitbbhayani/fsm/sql-query-validator](https://github.com/arpitbbhayani/fsm/blob/master/sql-query-validator.ipynb)
+Again the coroutine through which the state is implemented is very similar to the transition function of the state keeping things intuitive.
+The entire implementation of this FSM can be found at [arpitbbhayani/fsm/sql-query-validator](https://github.com/arpitbbhayani/fsm/blob/master/sql-query-validator.ipynb).

 # Conclusion
 Even though this may not be the most efficient way to implement and build FSM but it is the most intuitive way indeed.
 The edges and state transitions translate well into `if` and `elif`, each state is modelled as an independent coroutine and we still do things in a sequential manner.
 It feels parallel but it is in fact sequential.